 \section{Appendix}

-\appsubsec{A1}{app:A1} The details of obtaining the natural cutoff energy are presented here.\\ Substituting eq. (\ref{Re_height}) into the eq. (\ref{F2_ladder}), one can find that
+\appsubsec{A1}{app:A1} The details of obtaining the natural cutoff energy are presented here.\\ Substituting Eq. (\ref{Re_height}) into the Eq. (\ref{F2_ladder}), one can find that

-The first integration is the original term, labeled as $F_{2}^{0}(t)$ and the second integration is the correction term, labeled as $F_{2}^{\prime}(t)$.
+The first integration is the original term, labelled as $F_{2}^{0}(t)$ and the second integration is the correction term, labelled as $F_{2}^{\prime}(t)$.
 Directly evaluating the correction term is difficult, but we can express it as a double integral.

 where

 and

 with $z=2du/v_F$.
 From the calculation above, we can find that the correction term can be split into two terms.
 The first part is a constant independent of time t, and the second part is a time-dependent function.
 Hence, only the function $N(\xi_0, t)$ is significant to our calculation.
 Obviously, if $t=0$, it cancels with the first term $P(\xi_0)$.
 However, when t approaches infinity, the correction term $F_2^{\prime}(t)$ should equal to $P(\xi_0)$.
 We need to make some approximations to evaluate the function $N(\xi_0, t)$.\\ At a large time limit, roughly, we can use 1 to replace the ugly square root $\sqrt{1-x^2}$ since most contributions to the integration in $P(\xi_0)$ and $N(\xi_0, t)$ come from the vicinity of x=0.
 Then, we can write the correction term $F_2^\prime(t)$ in a simple way.